Well, of course it will. What we don’t know yet is whether it will thrive.

 At the entrance were these two Nissan matatus these young men had rented which couldn’t get any further, because security.
 Inside was a total bedlam, with one halal restaurant doing a roaring trade by the water.
 The escalators also got a thorough structural test, with all the children climbing, stamping, hiking up and down.

 But what about business on a typical, non-Idd day?
 What will happen when the new sheen wears off ?
 A couple of things.

-Right off the bat, a couple of stores showed promise, including LC Waikiki, Carrefour and Nove Coffee.
+Right off the bat, a couple of stores showed promise, including LC Waikiki, the Turkish clothing company, Carrefour and Nove Coffee.
 They did a brisk trade, and I particularly loved Carrefour’s fish selection, including octopus, squid and salmon from Norway.
 Great stuff.

 Anyone who manages to sell both halal meat and pork in the same shop understands what business is about; catering to your customers and giving them choices, not forcing them to live the way you want.

 Supermarkets have caught on to this, but restaurants are failing.
 Going sneaky halal behind your customers’ backs is not giving choice, but dictating.
 If halal customers are that many, then it’s totally worth your while to set up a separate halal kitchen.
 Pizza Inn and Debonairs, I’m looking at you.
 But I digress.

 Some stores weren’t doing too well.
 Chandarana Food Plus, which can also be found at Rosslyn, was a bit emptier than Carrefour,with some empty shelves and it’s difficult to see how they won’t struggle.
 They have a good booze section, but they have to compete with Liquor Barrels.

 So there are these big name stores that will attract traffic from elsewhere, but then also smaller retailers, who will struggle.
 I spoke to a retailer with a stall who told me businesses was “alright”, but that their other locations, such Westlands, were more profitable.